Bruhathkayosaurus matleyi – one of the largest dinosaurs

 - Species: †Bruhathkayosaurus matleyi

-Traces of this sauropod have been found at the southern tip of India, in the Tamil Nandu state, in the Kallamedu Formation.
-On the basis of the rock formation in which the remains were found, it has been shown that Bruhathkayosaurus lived in the Maastrichtian – in the late Cretaceous, i.e. about 70 million years ago.
+Traces of this sauropod have been found at the southern tip of India, in the Tamil Nadu state, in the Kallamedu Formation.
+Based on the rock formation in which the remains were found, it has been shown that Bruhathkayosaurus lived during the Maastrichtian stage of the late Cretaceous period, approximately 70 million years ago.

-The fossilized remains include hip bones (the ilium and ischium), part of a leg bone (femur), a shin bone (tibia), a forearm (radius) and a tail bone (part of a vertebra, specifically a platycoelous caudal centrum).
-At first, it was concluded that these are the remains of a carnosaur – large theropod, but after further research it was concluded that a previously unknown sauropod was discovered.
+The fossilized remains include hip bones (the ilium and ischium), part of a leg bone (femur), a shin bone (tibia), a forearm (radius), and a tail bone (part of a vertebra, specifically a platycoelous caudal centrum).
+Initially, it was concluded that these were the remains of a carnosaur (large theropod), but further research revealed that a previously unknown sauropod had been discovered.

 Appearance and estimated dimensions

 Bruhathkayosaurus was a typical sauropod: it had a small head located on a few meters long neck.
 The tallest, longest and heaviest animals of all time have appeared in this infraorder.
 Bruhathkayosaurus may well turn out to be the largest of them.
 The body length could be up to 37 meters (121 ft), its weight reached over 80 tons.